DAVE ARCARI BIOGRAPHY

 Arcari’s latest album – Live at Memorial Hall – recorded at a venue close to his home on the eastern shores of Loch Lomond, Scotland, was released in late 2017 on Buzz Records.
 The double 180g coloured vinyl/digipak CD/download/streaming release is the definitive collection of Arcari’s material to date.

-Since then, summer 2019’s topical Brexit Blues and the previous year’s banjo-driven Whisky Trail single have showcased a mellower side of Arcari’s music.
+Since then, a series of single and EP releases during 2020’s covid lockdown summer – Stick to Your Guns, Nine Pound Hammer and The Acoustic Roots of Dave Arcari – follow 2019’s topical Brexit Blues and the previous year’s banjo-driven Whisky Trail which showcased a mellower side of Arcari’s music.

 Previously, the 2016 Hellbound Train EP entered the iTunes charts at number seven, filling a gap in releases since his previous (fifth) album – Whisky in my Blood – released on Finnish record label Blue North in March 2013.
 As well as showcasing Arcari’s trademark National steel guitars, the release features performances on banjo, regular guitar and and cigar box which help capture the full breadth of Arcari’s song-writing and performance.